openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

       neutron net-create net1
       neutron router-create router1

-   The newly created network and router should be visible in Horizon and the PLUMgrid UI
+   The newly created network and router should be visible in Horizon and the PLUMgrid UI.

 #.
 For further details on usability & features, and to obtain official documentation, contact PLUMgrid at info@plumgrid.com.